18 ESL Pair Work Speaking Activities That Get Students Psyched

 9. Grammar chants

-Chants are different from other practice conversations (see above) mostly by virtue of the strong rhythmic nature of them.
+Chants are different from other practice conversations, mostly by virtue of their strong rhythmic nature.
 They can be practiced as a “Call and Respond” whole class activity, but the best way to get students familiar with them is by working in pairs.
 It’s recommended that students be encouraged to click their fingers (if they can) or move to the strong beat of the chant.

 10. Who’s who?